shadowmanos/shadowmanos.github.io/ManosNikolaidisCV.md

 ## Education
 #### [MSc Mechanical Engineering University of Patras](http://www.mead.upatras.gr/lang_en/)

 Selected courses pertinent to control systems, statistics, time-series and robotics.
-Lots of math problem solving with computers.
+Studied numeric methods for things like differential equations and nonlinear optimization.

-Master thesis : *"Simulation and control of robotic manipulators with elastic links"*.
+Master thesis: *"Simulation and control of robotic manipulators with elastic links"*.
 Wrote software in *C++* to implement simulation and control algorithms.
 Heavy use of linear algebra and 3D transformations.
-Due to heavy computations involved and my slow computer, spent a lot of time manually optimizing code and also used profile guided optimization as provided by *Visual C++*.
+Due to heavy computations involved (and my slow PC!), spent a lot of time manually optimizing code and even used profile guided optimization as provided by *Visual C++*.

 #### Military Service
 *May 2003 - May 2004*